 The program is designed to help parents and caregivers struggling to address difficult and/ or out-of-control behaviors in children and young adults ages 5 to 25 years old.
 These behaviors include, but are not limited to:

 Finding effective help can be frustrating and emotionally difficult for the whole family.
 Often, as a last resort, parents and caregivers turn to out-of-home intervention options, such as residential treatment facilities or wilderness therapy programs.
 While these programs teach helpful coping skills, they also isolate the young person from problems.
 When the young person returns home, they are once again faced with the distractions and underlying issues of everyday life, and those coping skills are often lost.

-Sparlin@Home delivers state-of-the-art trauma-informed, evidence-based care while participants remain at home, which enables the whole family to become part of the solution.
+Sparlin@Home delivers trauma-informed and evidence-based care while participants remain at home, which enables the whole family to become part of the solution.
 Our goal is to equip your child and family with the skills and capability to manage behavioral issues so that your child can live a healthy life at home, at school and in the community — right now, and long into the future.

 What Makes Sparlin@Home Successful?

-While Sparlin Mental Health has been operating this program for more than 10 years, we are excited to open it to the general public for the very first time.
-The program has already helped more than 1,200 youth, young adults and caregivers in the St. Louis area thanks to several key principles that are proven to enhance individual and family progress.
+Sparlin Mental Health recently opened this program to the general public for the very first time.
+Having operated this program for more than 10 years through organizational contracts, we have already helped more than 1,200 youth, young adults and caregivers in the St. Louis area thanks to several key principles that are proven to enhance individual and family progress.

 Safety and Security.